-Reporting our findings meets Vogl's appeal for conceptual replication of their results to bolster generalizability \cite{Vogl_2019, Vogl_2020}.
-Employing an image classification task is quite different from the general knowledge trivia scenario devised by those authors, further supporting the conclusion that observed emotion-exploration correlations were not triggered by inherent characteristics of input stimuli.
-Likewise, cognitive incongruity was induced differently as half of data instances were assigned randomly incorrect labels at reset, rather than simply being labelled correct/incorrect.
-This meant contradictory information was a possibility, as samples with visually distinct content could be assigned the same label.
-Vogl \textit{et al.} also stressed the importance of considering various indicators of knowledge exploration to attest the validity of an epistemic/achievement emotional origin.
-Unlike deep learning where exploration may be directly specified as a hyperparameter or numerical signal, Psychology relies on observations of human behavior to assess whether any exploratory process occurs and to what extent \cite{Gendolla_1997, Vogl_2019, Chevrier_2019}.
-As a consequence of implementing models which objectively derive exploration from emotional scoring, this multi-indicator requisite was irrelevant in our approach, with no impact over findings.
-Finally, implementing artificial agents as participants in a within-``person'' experiment is fundamentally distinct from human trialing and also constitutes further variability in comparison with that original study.
+{On a related note,} Vogl’s appealed for conceptual replication of their results to bolster generalizability~\cite{Vogl_2019, Vogl_2020}. {That is what inspired RQ1, to~which our proposed framework responds and meets the appeal.
+Also,} employing an image classification task is {evidently} different from the general knowledge trivia scenarios devised by those authors. {Thus, our results} further support the conclusion that observed emotion--exploration correlations were not {merely} triggered by {biased} input stimuli. {Moreover}, cognitive incongruity was induced differently, as~half of the data instances were assigned randomly incorrect labels at reset, rather than {always} being correct/incorrect.
+This meant contradictory information was a possibility, as~samples with visually distinct content could be assigned the same label.
+Vogl~et~al. also stressed the importance of considering various indicators of knowledge exploration {when attesting} the validity of an epistemic/achievement {source}.
+Unlike deep learning, where exploration may be {parameterized}, psychology relies on observations of behavior to assess {how exploration} occurs and to what extent~\cite{Gendolla_1997, Vogl_2019, Chevrier_2019}.
+As~{our} models objectively derive exploration from emotional scoring, this multi-indicator requisite was irrelevant in our approach, with~no impact over findings.
+Finally, implementing artificial agents as participants in a within-``person'' experiment is fundamentally distinct from human trialing. {This} constitutes further variability in comparison with {Vogl's} original~study.

-This work promotes cognitive psychology as a major source of knowledge for autonomous AI research.
-As demonstrated, experimental conditions can be adapted for artificial agents to either develop behavioral traits useful for learning, or assess their legitimacy if already present in agent demeanor.
-Contrarily, comparison of results obtained via AI methodology and human observation should be approached with care, as artificial agents are unable to replace biological participants in experimental scenarios.
-This is because, even with advancements in autonomy and general intelligence, AI agents are likely to remain unconscious and refrained to supporting humans in complex tasks in any foreseeable future\cite{Korteling_2021}.
-Instead, as supported by our results, observation of artificial agents can serve a corroborating usefulness or provide further scrutiny for hypotheses on human cognition and behavioral traits \cite{Wykowska_2016}.